Many awesome new releases have been made this week so far!

 If you want to try the new PackageKit and are a Debian user, you can install it from Debian Experimental.
 (Packages are available) The next Apper release will support this PackageKit series too.

 The “we-break-everything” Listaller release.
 Contains a finalized IPK1.1 spec which is frozen now, so if you create packages, you can be sure future Listaller releases will support them too.
 Also the Listaller API was refreshed so it is much easier to use.

-This new release does not include the promised support for IPK-repositories/software-updates, this feature was not ready for 0.5.6, but it might come with 0.5.7 – then it will also include deltaIPKs, one of the most-requested features by game developers (and probably LibreOffice users ).
+This new release does not include the promised support for IPK-repositories/software-updates, this feature was not ready for 0.5.6, but it might come with 0.5.7 – then it will also include deltaIPKs, one of the most-requested features by game developers (and probably LibreOffice users :P).